Cottle and Kennesaw State host New Mexico State - WTOP News

 Las Cruces, New Mexico; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Kennesaw State visits New Mexico State after Simeon Cottle scored 25 points in Kennesaw State’s 78-76 win against the Louisiana Tech Bulldogs.
+BOTTOM LINE: Kennesaw State visits New Mexico State after Simeon Cottle scored 25 points in Kennesaw State’s 78-76 victory over the Louisiana Tech Bulldogs.

-The Aggies have gone 7-1 in home games.
-New Mexico State is ninth in the CUSA scoring 73.7 points while shooting 44.1% from the field.
+The Aggies are 7-1 on their home court.
+New Mexico State is seventh in the CUSA with 12.7 assists per game led by Zawdie Jackson averaging 3.9.

-The Owls are 3-2 against CUSA opponents.
-Kennesaw State has a 5-4 record in games decided by at least 10 points.
+The Owls are 3-2 in conference play.
+Kennesaw State ranks sixth in the CUSA scoring 33.4 points per game in the paint led by Adrian Wooley averaging 8.1.

-New Mexico State scores 73.7 points per game, 1.7 fewer points than the 75.4 Kennesaw State allows.
-Kennesaw State averages 8.9 made 3-pointers per game this season, 2.5 more made shots on average than the 6.4 per game New Mexico State allows.
+New Mexico State averages 73.7 points per game, 1.7 fewer points than the 75.4 Kennesaw State allows.
+Kennesaw State averages 8.9 made 3-pointers per game this season, 2.5 more made shots on average than the 6.4 per game New Mexico State gives up.

-The Aggies and Owls square off Thursday for the first time in CUSA play this season.

-TOP PERFORMERS: Christian Cook is averaging 14.8 points for the Aggies.
-Peter Filipovity is averaging 12.8 points and 8.2 rebounds over the last 10 games.
+TOP PERFORMERS: Christian Cook is shooting 42.7% and averaging 14.8 points for the Aggies.
+Robert Carpenter is averaging 1.6 made 3-pointers over the last 10 games.

-Braedan Lue is averaging 11 points and 6.2 rebounds for the Owls.
-Cottle is averaging 3.2 made 3-pointers over the last 10 games.
+Cottle is shooting 35.0% from beyond the arc with 3.1 made 3-pointers per game for the Owls, while averaging 18.8 points and 3.1 assists.
+Wooley is averaging 21 points and 5.7 rebounds over the last 10 games.

 LAST 10 GAMES: Aggies: 8-2, averaging 75.7 points, 33.0 rebounds, 13.7 assists, 7.4 steals and 2.3 blocks per game while shooting 47.7% from the field.
 Their opponents have averaged 64.1 points per game.